saadam1n/GPUPathTracer/README.md

 # OpenGL Light Transport

-A small program that I am writing in C++ and OpenGL to approximate the light transport equations using monte carlo integration.
-Currently it only ray traces a simple sphere.
+A computer program that I am writing to do ray tracing on the GPU

 ## Images